-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

+Topic: Stage 1: Developing a Strategic Vision, a Mission, and Core Values

-- 13. Which of the following are characteristics of an effectively worded strategic vision statement? - A. Graphic, directional, and focused - B. Challenging, competitive, and "set in concrete" - C. Balanced, responsible, and rational - D. Realistic, customer-focused, and market-driven - E. Achievable, profitable, and ethical
+13. Which of the following are characteristics of an effectively worded strategic vision statement?

+A. graphic, directional, and focused

+B. challenging, competitive, and "set in concrete"

+C. balanced, responsible, and rational

+D. realistic, customer-focused, and market-driven

+E. achievable, profitable, and ethical

+From Table 2.2, it is evident that an effectively worded vision statement is graphic, directional, focused, flexible, feasible, desirable, and easy to communicate.
+A surprising number of the vision statements found on company websites and in annual reports are vague and unrevealing, saying very little about the company's future product-market-customer-technology focus.

+Difficulty: 3 Hara

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

-- 14. Which one of the following is not a characteristic of an effectively worded strategic vision statement? - A. Directional (is forward-looking, describes the strategic course that management has charted and the kinds of product-market-customer-technology changes that will help the company prepare for the future) - B. Easy to communicate (is explainable in 10 to 15 minutes, can be reduced to a memorable slogan) - C. Graphic (paints a picture of the kind of company management is trying to create and the market position or positions the company is striving to stake out) - D. Consensus-driven (commits the company to a "mainstream" directional path that most all stakeholders will enthusiastically support) - E. Focused (is specific enough to provide guidance to managers in making decisions and allocating resources)
+- 14. Which one of the following is not a characteristic of an effectively worded strategic vision statement? - A. directional (is forward-looking, describes the strategic course that management has charted and the kinds of product-market-customer-technology changes that will help the company prepare for the future) - B. easy to communicate (is explainable in 10 to 15 minutes, can be reduced to a memorable slogan) - C. graphic (paints a picture of the kind of company management is trying to create and the market position or positions the company is striving to stake out) - D. consensus-driven (commits the company to a "mainstream" directional path that most all stakeholders will enthusiastically support) - E. focused (is specific enough to provide guidance to managers in making decisions and allocating resources)